By Aidan Fishman

 WPIRG is part of a larger network of “public interest research groups” that stretch across Ontario university campuses and also exist in other provinces such as Quebec and Nova Scotia.
 These groups typically derive most of their operating budgets from an annual fee imposed upon all students.
 Students can opt out of paying the fee, but few choose to do so, either because they are deterred by the long and bureaucratic opt-out process or because they are unaware that they are paying the fee in the first place.

-On many campuses, including McGill University, Carleton University and Dalhousie University, these mandatory fees collected from often-unsuspecting students form the backbone of local anti-Israel campaigns.
+On many campuses, including McGill University, Carleton University and Dalhousie University (page doesn’t exist), these mandatory fees collected from often-unsuspecting students form the backbone of local anti-Israel campaigns.

 “Students at the University of Waterloo should be congratulated first for rejecting a discriminatory anti-Israel initiative, and then punishing those who proposed it,” said Michael Mostyn, Chief Executive Officer of B’nai Brith Canada